ava-tan/cornell-bjj/documents/design-journey.md

 ## Final Notes to the Graders (Final Submission)
 > 1. Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
-Think of this as your chance to argue for the things you did really well.
+Think of this as your chance to argue for the things you did really well. -Ava

 > 2. Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
-Give justifications.
+Give justifications. -Asher

-> 3. Tell us what you, as a team, learned while working on this project.
+> 3. Tell us what you, as a team, learned while working on this project. -Leo

-> 4. Tell us anything else you need us to know for when we're looking at the project.
+> 4. Tell us anything else you need us to know for when we're looking at the project. -Joana